 The colors around your classroom can stimulate learning or impact your students' moods.
 For example, yellow is commonly used to maintain attention or cultivate positive feelings.
 Red encourages alertness and excitement.
 Green and purple promote calmness and serenity.

 To learn more, consider taking the online course "Learning Centers That Inspire."
+Or, you can take your kids outside and check out our course called "Designing an Outdoor Classroom."
 Contact a representative from ProSolutions Training today to learn more!